 Like the prosecution barrister, they wear a black gown and wig in particular cases.
 Their role is to point out to the jury what is wrong with the prosecution’s arguments and why they are not convincing enough.
 A defence barrister’s arguments are called the ‘case for the defence’ and will try to offer other explanations and show.
 In a magistrates court, there are defence lawyers and solicitors can put forward a case in court.

 5. The Clerk/The Legal Advisor

-The Jury appears in crown court cases and is made up of 12 random ordinary people chosen from a list, who are eligible to vote in UK elections.
+The Jury appears in crown court cases and comprises of 12 random ordinary people chosen from a list who are eligible to vote in UK elections.
 The Jury decide if the defendant is guilty and must come to a decision after listening to all witnesses and arguments from the defence barrister and prosecution barrister.
 Every jury nominates one member to be a foreman.
-They are the spokesperson that the judge asks to deliver the jury’s decision to the court.
+Their court role is being the spokesperson that the judge asks to deliver the jury’s decision to the court.

 “I swear that I will faithfully try the defendant and give a true verdict according to the evidence” – Jury members

 “I swear that the evidence I am about to give is the truth, the whole truth and nothing but the truth.” – Witnesses

 Court reporters work for either the local or national press, radio, TV and online reports.
 Court reporters are forbidden to take any photographs in the courtroom.
 They are however, entitled to sketch drawings and ask anyone for comment, apart from magistrates.

 Crown courts and Magistrate courts are usually open to the public who sit quietly in the gallery and listen to the trial.

 The people who give evidence in court for a trial are called witnesses, and they can include police, people who know or saw something related to the crime.
 All witnesses must take an oath to tell the truth in court.